 Design and Coding

-Just like painting, design, and coding let you create something from nothing.
-But with these hobbies, you use computers to make your ideas real.
-You might make a website for daddy bloggers or code a game that your kids can play.
+Much like painting, design and coding allow you to create something from scratch.
+With these hobbies, you use a computer to bring your ideas to life.
+You could design a logo, build a website for daddy bloggers, or even code a simple game for your kids.

 Origami and Model Building